Abdelaziz-Mahdi/Abdelaziz-Ali/README.md

 - 🌱 I’m currently learning Fullstack Web Development.
 - 💬 Ask me about General IT Questions and Digital Marketing.
 - 📫 How to reach me: abdelaziz.dv@gmail.com
-- ⚡ Fun fact: The first person convicted of speeding was going eight mph:clock8:. :laughing::smile:
+- ⚡ Fun fact: The first person convicted of speeding 🚗 was going 8 mph 🐌 :laughing::smile: .